Magnus984/class_attendance_system/README.md

   - Nginx as the proxy server
   - Gunicorn as the application server
   - Deployed on an azure virtual machine instance

+## Usage
+This project requires specific environment and path variables to be configured for proper usage.
+These variables are currently under review and will be finalized soon.
+Please check back for detailed usage instructions.

 ## System Archtiecture
 ![System Architecture](/architecture.png)